zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

 One interesting thing to note is that in sinatra/sinatra.rb, `enable :inline_templates` is called so it defines `inline_templates=` on the singleton class of Sinatra::Base, but Sinatra::Base also defines `inline_templates=` class method itself.
 As we know class methods are actually methods defined on class's singleton class.
 The `inline_templates=` defined by Sinatra::Base will overwrite the one defined by `enable :inline_templates`.

-Now we know what does the enable method do, we come back to the route method.
+Now we know what the enable method does, we come back to the route method.
 We've already seen host_name defines a routing condition.
 Then it calls `enable :empty_path_info`, i.e., set empty_path_info to true to if the path param is an empty string and if `empty_path_info` setting is not already true.
-Note `set :empty_path_info, nil` is called Sinatra::Base's class definition, so by default empty_path_info is nil. empty_path_info is set to true the first time you give give an empty string as the path param.
+Note `set :empty_path_info, nil` is called Sinatra::Base's class definition, so by default empty_path_info is nil. empty_path_info is set to true the first time you give an empty string as the path param.
 Then as we can see later when routing is processed if empty_path_info is true it will use '/' as the route.

 Next the Sinatra::Base.compile! is called with all the params passed to route.